sourmash-bio/sourmash/doc/faq.md

 Let's start by looking at a simple example: suppose you have Illumina shotgun sequencing of a new isolate, and you want to compare it to a reference genome for a member of the same species.
-You calculate k-mer containment (using e.g. `sourmash search --containment ref.sig.gz isolate.sig.gz` @@verify) of the reference genome in the isolate shotgun sequence to be 65%.
+You calculate k-mer containment of the reference genome in the isolate shotgun sequence to be 65%, using e.g. `sourmash search --containment ref.sig.gz isolate.sig.gz`.
 You then map the reads from the isolate data to the reference genome.
 What should you expect to see?

 What you should see is that 65% or more of the reference genome is covered by at least one read.
 This is known as the mapping-based